gangdong/gangdong.github.io/_posts/2021-02-04-Fingerprint-build-ta.markdown

 Published: true
 toc: true
 sidebar: true
+about: true
+author: david.dong
+description: This article introduced the way of building TA images on QSEE/ISEE/TRUSTY TEEs.
+keywords: TEE
 ---
 This article will give a introduction on how to build TA images on different TrustZone.